-In a trip to Austria this summers, we entered the country from the western side through Innsbruck and travelled via Salzburg to reach the capital city of Vienna, located in the east as our final destination.
-We booked ourselves a stay in the Ritz Carlton to add some real grandiose and indulgence in the the visit to this imperial city.
-And Ritz went ahead and made it sweeter by upgrading us to to a junior suite with the club lounge access.
+In a trip to Austria this summers, we entered the country from the western side through Innsbruck and traveled via Salzburg to reach the capital city of Vienna, located in the east as our final destination.
+We booked ourselves a stay in the Ritz Carlton to add some real grandiose and indulgence in the visit to this imperial city.
+And Ritz went ahead and made it sweeter by upgrading us to a junior suite with the club lounge access.

 We took a cab from the Central station in Vienna and arrived at the hotel in less than fifteen minutes.
-Located on the Ring Boulevard, adjacent to Stad park, the hotel is a short walk away from most sights such as Vienna state opera, Imperial palace, city hall, museums and the night life.
+Located on the Ring Boulevard, adjacent to Stad park, the hotel is a short walk away from most sights such as Vienna state opera, Imperial palace, city hall, museums, and the nightlife.

-As you walk through the door, the sense of history, art and ornate and modern is all around you.
-Four 19th century imperial palaces (or palais as they are called) were combined to create the sprawling building of Ritz Carlton as it stands today.
+As you walk through the door, the sense of history, art, and ornate and modern is all around you.
+Four 19th century imperial palaces (or Palais as they are called) were combined to create the sprawling building of Ritz Carlton as it stands today.

-At the lobby, the concierge assisted us to the club lounge, located on the seventh floor for a private check-in that is offered to the guests who are booked for club rooms or the suites at the hotel.
+At the lobby, the concierge assisted us in the club lounge, located on the seventh floor for a private check-in that is offered to the guests who are booked for club rooms or the suites at the hotel.

-The concierge had some excellent suggestions for opera concerts worth attending, non-touristy Viennese cafes to hop over for a cuppa of Melange coffee and the cake shops that dessert fans simply couldn’t miss on a trip to Vienna.
+The concierge had some excellent suggestions for opera concerts worth attending, non-touristy Viennese cafes to hop over for a cuppa of Melange coffee, and the cake shops that dessert fans simply couldn’t miss on a trip to Vienna.

 As we entered our suite, the first feeling we had was a sense of space.
-As residents of Hong Kong, space becomes one of the top most luxuries and the sprawling suite at Ritz was all that we needed to get into an indulgent and winding-down mode.
+As residents of Hong Kong, space becomes one of the topmost luxuries and the sprawling suite at Ritz was all that we needed to get into an indulgent and winding-down mode.
 The junior suite came with its interesting privileges like getting your morning bed tea delivered along with the wake up call.
 So thoughtful and truly indulgent!

 After relaxing for some time, I headed to the spa where I was pre-booked for an Imperial rose ritual.
 This ninety minutes ritual inspired by empress Elizabeth or “Sissi” and her beloved walks through the Imperial Rose Gardens.